-- 6. A key process is NAP development.
-The NAP process or other national strategic documents or both can help facilitate long-term planning, particularly as countries update these documents periodically.
+- 5. Effective adaptation planning can help strengthen a country's adaptive capacity.
+This can be defined in terms of climate information availability, knowledge of climate vulnerability, enabling environment, policies, ability to act, monitoring and evaluation, coordination and prioritization capacity (see Chapter II).80 Based on information extracted from the 21 NAPs that have been submitted to the UNFCCC, 18 highlight how strengthening institutional capacity, improving knowledge management and incorporating climate change into development policies and laws are key adaptation needs.81 - 6.
+A key process is NAP development.
+The NAP process or other national strategic documents or both, can help facilitate long-term planning, particularly as countries update these documents periodically.
 This process enables parties to identify medium- and long-term adaptation needs and develop and implement strategies and programmes to address those needs.
-The process also includes a prioritized pipeline of funding proposals, including but not exclusively for submission to the GCF. - 7.
-RPSP support for adaptation planning is core to the GCF's mandate.
-Paragraph 36 of the GI states that the GCF will support developing countries in pursuing project-based and programmatic approaches in accordance with climate change strategies and plans, such as NAPs.
-Paragraph 40 of the GI states that the GCF will provide resources for RPSP activities, including NAPs. - 8.
+The process also includes a prioritized pipeline of funding proposals, including those (but not exclusively) for submission to the GCF. - 7.
+The support given by the RPSP for adaptation planning is core to the GCF mandate.
+Paragraph 36 of the GI states the GCF will support developing countries in pursuing project-based and programmatic approaches in accordance with climate change strategies and plans, such as NAPs.
+Paragraph 40 of the GI states the GCF will provide resources for RPSP activities, including NAPs. - 8.
 To enhance the availability of adaptation support, the COP in 2015 requested the Board to expedite support for LDCs and other developing countries to formulate and implement NAPs.
 In response to this guidance, and through decision B.13/09 in 2016, the Board decided to support developing countries in the formulation of NAPs and other adaptation planning processes and the subsequent implementation of projects, policies and programmes identified by them.
-The GCF's RPSP guidebook further specifies this as providing "resources for strengthening institutional capacities, governance mechanisms and planning and programming frameworks to identify a transformational long-term climate action agenda for developing countries." - 9.
-The Executive Director can approve up to USD 3 million per country through GCF RPSP modalities to formulate NAPs and/or other national adaptation planning processes.
+The GCF RPSP guidebook further specifies this as providing "...resources for strengthening institutional capacities, governance mechanisms and planning and programming frameworks to identify a transformational long-term climate action agenda for developing countries".
+Sa - 9.
+The Executive Director can approve up to USD 3 million per country through RPSP modalities to formulate NAPs and/or other national adaptation planning processes.
 These are based on an assessment of country circumstances and needs.
-The Board also invited NDAs and focal points to collaborate with RPSP delivery partners and AEs to submit requests for support to formulate their NAPs and/or other adaptation planning processes.
+The Board also invited NDAs and focal points to collaborate with RPSP delivery partners and AEs, to submit requests for support to formulate their NAPs and/or other adaptation planning processes.
 Countries can access this finance through one proposal with one delivery partner, or multiple sequential proposals.